rosaguilar/ml4qgis/README.md

 With this plugin, you can execute a Random Forest classifier that uses 300 estimators (trees).
 A random_state is set to seven for reproducibility.

-The algorithm requires two parameters:
+The algorithm requiresthe following parameters:

 <ul>
   <li>A point vector layer with a numeric field called *label* as input data for training</li>
   <li>The image to process</li>
-  <li> (optional) A name for the output - classified image</li>
+  <li>(optional) A name for the output - classified image</li>
 </ul>

 You only need to prepare your training samples by adding points and label.